Tutorials Logic, IN +91 8092939553 info@tutorialslogic.com

-Strict mode was introduced in ECMAScript 5 (ES5), which allows us to place a JavaScript program or a function, in a “strict” operating context using "use strict"
+Strict mode was introduced in ECMAScript 5 (ES5), which allows us to place a JavaScript program or function in a "strict" operating context using the "use strict" directive.
+Strict mode improves JavaScript code by enforcing better programming practices and eliminating various insecure and ill-advised features.

 "use strict";

-The “use strict” directive can be enabled in two ways, which are given below-
+The "use strict" directive can be enabled in two ways, shown below.

 Undeclared Variables are Not Allowed:- In strict mode, all the JavaScript variables must be declared, else it will throw an error (Reference Error).